Velocity: Constant acceleration

 The above equations are valid for both Newtonian mechanics and special relativity.
 Where Newtonian mechanics and special relativity differ is in how different observers would describe the same situation.
 In particular, in Newtonian mechanics, all observers agree on the value of t and the transformation rules for position create a situation in which all non-accelerating observers would describe the acceleration of an object with the same values.
 Neither is true for special relativity.
 In other words, only relative velocity can be calculated.

 Quantities that are dependent on velocity

+Momentum

+In classical mechanics, Newton's second law defines momentum, p, as a vector that is the product of an object's mass and velocity, given mathematically as$$\boldsymbol{p} = m\boldsymbol{v}$$where m is the mass of the object.